Azure/autorest.typescript/packages/typespec-test/test/openai/generated/typespec-ts/README.md

 ### Install the `@msinternal/openai` package

-Install the OpenAi REST client REST client library for JavaScript with `npm`:
+Install the OpenAI REST client REST client library for JavaScript with `npm`:

 ```bash
 npm install @msinternal/openai
 ```

-### Create and authenticate a `OpenAiClient`
+### Create and authenticate a `OpenAIClient`

 To use an [Azure Active Directory (AAD) token credential](https://github.com/Azure/azure-sdk-for-js/blob/main/sdk/identity/identity/samples/AzureIdentityExamples.md#authenticating-with-a-pre-fetched-access-token), provide an instance of the desired credential type obtained from the